How To Make Homemade Pasta (Egg Pasta)

 Thin sheet of pasta dough

-It occurred to me last week that although I’ve shared recipes for vegan pasta (also called ‘pasta Bianca dough’), chickpea pasta, oat pasta, laminated floral pasta, and ravioli (along with other homemade pasta recipes!), I’d never shared a recipe for simple, plain homemade egg pasta.
+It occurred to me last week that although I’ve shared recipes for vegan pasta (also called ‘pasta Bianca dough’), chickpea flour pasta, oat pasta, homemade pappardelle pasta, and spinach ravioli (along with other homemade pasta recipes!), I’d never shared a recipe for simple, plain homemade egg pasta.

 Making fresh pasta is not only surprisingly simple, but it’s super fun to do as well, and this egg pasta recipe is one of my all-time favorites.
 When making pasta from scratch, all you need is TWO ingredients too, 00 flour and large eggs!